CoderYoyoS/ChatbotReport/01_sections/03_system-requirements_specification/05_facebook.md

 ```
     curl -X POST -H "Content-Type: application/json" -d '{
         "recipient": {
             "id": "USER_ID"
         },
         "message": {
             "text": "hello, world!"
         }
     }' "https://graph.facebook.com/v2.6/me/messages?access_token=PAGE_ACCESS_TOKEN"
 ```

 The JSON snippet as shown above demonstrates a post to the graph API sending parameters of the user who should receive the message, and the message that will be sent to the user.
-Facebook handles this JSON response accordingly to update the user interface the user is viewing.
+Facebook handles this JSON response accordingly to update the UI the user is viewing, be it a phone application or through computer.